|

 - Nobel Prize for discoveries at CERN (1984) : Highlighted the importance of CERN’s work in the field of particle physics and its impact on science.

-CERN’s major discoveries
+The major discoveries of CERN

 The discovery of W and Z bosons

-In 1983, CERN physicists announced the discovery of the W and Z bosons, fundamental particles responsible for the electroweak force.
+In 1983, CERN physicists announced the discovery of W and Z bosons, fundamental particles responsible for the electroweak force.
 This was a decisive moment for particle physics, as these bosons play a key role in the standard model of particle physics.
-Their discovery not only validated the electroweak theory proposed by Sheldon Glashow, Abdus Salam, and Steven Weinberg, but also earned them the Nobel Prize in Physics in 1979.
+Their discovery not only validated the electroweak theory proposed by Sheldon Glashow, Abdus Salam, and Steven Weinberg, but it also earned them the Nobel Prize in 1979.

-The Higgs Boson and the LHC
+The Higgs boson and the LHC

 Impact on scientific research